 Phase 3: Negotiation and Closing: Based on the term sheet, the WIFIA program finalizes the terms of credit assistance to the applicant.
 At closing, the Administrator (or his designee) and the prospective borrower execute the credit agreement, which is the binding legal document that allows the borrower to receive WIFIA funds.

-For more details on the application process, see the WIFIA Program Handbook below.
+For more details on the application process, see the WIFIA Program Handbook.

 Notice of Funding Availability

-Prospective borrowers must submit a letter of interest for their project to the WIFIA program.
+Prospective borrowers must submit a letter of interest for their project to the WIFIA program by July 31, 2018.
 In the letter of interest, the prospective borrower provides information to demonstrate its projects eligibility, financial creditworthiness, engineering feasibility, and alignment with EPA’s policy priorities.
 If EPA selects the projects, then the prospective borrower is invited to submit an application.
 EPA will only select projects that it expects might reasonably proceed to closing.